-© Episerver 1996-2019.
+© Episerver 1996-2020.
 All rights reserved.

 All information and content within this document is the sole copyright of Episerver.
 Changes to the contents, or partial copying of the contents, may not be done without permission.
 The document may be freely distributed in its entirety, digitally or in printed format, to all users of Episerver Software.
 Episerver assumes no liability or responsibility for any errors or omissions in the content of this document.
 Episerver reserves the right to alter functionality and technical system requirements.
-Episerver is a registered trademark of Episerver Inc.
+Episerver is a registered trademark of Episerver AB.
+Ektron is a registered trademark of Episerver Inc.